 It must be more than 10 years since we last visited Restaurant Ember, Hotel 1929 Singapore.
 At that time, the idea of a modern trendy restaurant in an old shophouse that had been converted into a boutique hotel along Keong Saik Road in the Singapore Chinatown was groundbreaking.
 We had good memories of the place and our impression was that it was a most trendy independent restaurant.
 But somehow, it looked so plain when we were there for dinner recently.
 A case of the old primary school syndrome?

 What old primary school syndrome?
 It is our way of describing the effect of distinct memories from the past becoming not quite the same as time elapses.
-The best known situation when this phenomenon occurs is when we revisit our old primary school as an adult.
-Everything that had seemed large and complex (e.g. the classrooms and the sports field) now looks small and simple.
+For example, when we revisit our old primary school as an adult, everything that had seemed large and complex now looks small and simple.
 Perceptions change over time.

 Here are pictures of the Restaurant Ember set dinner menu and part of the ala carte menu.